schairez/spotifyAPI/README.md

-# spotifywork
+# spotifywork 🎧

-Goal is to store a CSV of the user's saved tracks from Spotify and sync to Youtube Music.
+⚡Goal is to store a CSV of the user's saved tracks from Spotify and sync to Youtube Music.
 Still in development.
 More details coming soon :)